-- 4.18 According to the BFI, in 2012, 177 sites (268 screens, 7 per cent of screens) showed mostly specialized films and the majority (68 per cent) of specialized screens were found in single-screen, independent cinemas (ie not part of a chain).33 - Some cinema exhibitors commented that Picturehouse's position in the market had 4.19 changed, as the company had broadened its offering to include more commercial/ blockbuster products.
-They also commented that Everyman had followed a similar path.34 Picturehouse disagreed with this view and told us that it remained committed to showing a broad range of titles including specialized and alternative content, and certain mainstream films.
-Picturehouse added that this was illustrated by the fact that it showed up to $[\aleph]$ per cent more titles than multiplexes and that, for five cinemas it had selected.35 between [\gg] and [\gg] per cent of the titles screened in 2012 were specialized and alternative content.
+- According to the BFI, in 2012, 177 sites (268 screens, 7 per cent of screens) showed 4.18 mostly specialized films and the majority (68 per cent) of specialized screens were found in single-screen, independent cinemas (ie not part of a chain). - 4.19 Some cinema exhibitors commented that Picturehouse's position in the market had changed, as the company had broadened its offering to include more commercial/ blockbuster products.
+They also commented that Everyman had followed a similar path.
+Picturehouse disagreed with this view and told us that it remained committed to showing a broad range of titles including specialized and alternative content, and certain mainstream films.
+Picturehouse added that this was illustrated by the fact that it showed up to $[\aleph]$ per cent more titles than multiplexes and that, for five cinemas it had selected, between [%] and [%] per cent of the titles screened in 2012 were specialized and alternative content.
 Picturehouse also said that Everyman cinemas were programmed very differently from Picturehouse cinemas. - 4.20 A small but increasing number of cinemas are now offering a premium experience at a higher price featuring enhanced levels of comfort, fewer seats and upmarket food and drink, often brought to customers' seats.
 Cineworld told us that premium cinemas showed mostly mainstream films.
 Showcase established its Cinema de Lux brand in 2008 and currently has three cinemas in Bristol, Derby and Leicester; Vue launched its Scene concept in 2010 (currently only available at Westfield London); Cineworld opened The Screening Rooms in Cheltenham in 2011 and has plans for further expansion of this brand; and Odeon unveiled The Lounge concept in January 2012 at its London Whiteleys site.
-Market research found that tickets at premium cinemas cost between 63 and 91 per cent more than standard tickets on a weekend evening.36
+Market research found that tickets at premium cinemas cost between 63 and 91 per cent more than standard tickets on a weekend evening.35 - 4.21 Several other forms of specialization in cinema exhibition have been developed, eg in relation to technology (eg 3D/IMAX screens and moving chairs) and in relation to specific audiences (eg showings for parents with babies).